jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/Process/Recording-SMS-verification-instructions.md

 **Sending Principle of Verification Code**

-(1) Verification SMSs are only sent to responsible person of the subject and/or responsible person of the website whose filing order form is added or change.
+(1) Verification SMSes are only sent to responsible person of the subject and/or responsible person of the website whose filing order form is added or change.
 No change, no verification.

 (2) Verification code is only sent once and verified once when responsible person of the subject and responsible person of the website is a same person (“Same person” was confirmed by the same mobile number).